Frequently Asked Questions

 - Groups wishing to book the estate during the peak season holidays are advise to book at least 12 months in advance.

 - To ensure the infrastructure is not stressed, all guests should be registered in advance, even if not spending the night.
+The group size is constrained by parking, restrooms and other infrastructure issues per zoning regulations.

 - Guest are not allowed to bring their own tents or RV’s.